-On behalf of all of the officers and members of the Student Government Association (SGA), we would like to welcome you to Southeastern Louisiana University.
-I am excited about the 2009-2010 school year and look forward to serving you as your Student Body President.
+On behalf of the entire study body and the members of the Student Government Association, we would like to welcome you to Southeastern Louisiana University.
+I am looking forward to the 2010-2011 school year and I am honored to be serving as your Student Body President.